tomluxton/aBrighterFuture/README.md

 # aBrighterFuture
-An interactive media display for
+An interactive media display for the commonwealth games on the gold coast

+May not work on certain web browsers